oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 #### Applicability to HybridSystem

-The controls relating to web proxies are applicable to the HybridSystem as the solution leverages the Agency’s SIG for proxy services.
+The controls relating to web proxies are applicable to the HybridSystem as the solution leverages the organisations SIG for proxy services.

 #### HybridSystem compliance approach

 The HybridSystem does not include a web proxy service.

-Web proxies, content filters, SIG and VPN connections between mobile devices and Agency networks are not currently included within the Protected Utility design.
+Web proxies, content filters, SIG and VPN connections between mobile devices and organisation networks are not currently included within the Protected Utility design.

 #### Security controls provided by the HybridSystem

 Not applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for the development and implementation of a web usage policy.
+- The organisation is responsible for the development and implementation of a web usage policy.
-- The Agency is responsible for the implementation of a web proxy for devices within their network.
+- The organisation is responsible for the implementation of a web proxy for devices within their network.

 ### Web content filters